adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 - The `Cluster Manager` helps the driver schedule work across nodes in the cluster using executors.
 Spark supports several different types of executors.
 The most common is Hadoop, but Mesos and Kubernetes are both available as options.
 - The `Workers` run executors.
 Executors are distributed across the cluster and do the heavy lifting of a Spark program -data aggregation, machine learning training, and other miscellaneous number crunching.
 Except when running in "local" mode, executors run on some kind of a cluster to leverage a distributed environment with plenty of resources.
 They typically are created when a Spark application begins and often run for the entire lifetime of the Spark application.
 This pattern is called static allocation, and it is also possible to have dynamic allocation of executors which means that they will be initialized when data actually needs to be processed.

-In a traditional Spark application, a driver can either run inside or outside of a cluster.
-Depending on where it executes, it will be described as running in "client mode" or "cluster mode."

 Deployment modes

 An attractive feature of Spark is its support for myriad deployment modes, enabling Spark to run in different configurations and environments.
 Because the cluster manager is agnostic to where it runs (as long as it can manage Spark’s executors and fulfill resource requests), Spark can be deployed in some of the most popular environments, such as Apache Hadoop YARN and Kubernetes, and can operate in different modes.